NSPT estimate of the improvement coefficient $c_A$ to two loops

 $\tau^b$ being a Pauli matrix acting on flavour indices and $\gamma_5=\gamma_0\gamma_1\gamma_2\gamma_3$ as usual.
 An $\emph{O}(a)-$improved expression is obtained by adding an irrelevant term $\delta A_{\mu}^b(n)$ reading where $\delta_{\mu}^*$ and $\delta_{\mu}$ stand for the standard left and right derivative on the lattice while $P^b(n)$ is the isovector axial density As in Eq.(\ref{CSW}), the improvement coefficient $c_A$ in Eq.(\ref{conA}) can be expanded as where $c_{A}^{(0)}$ is equal to $0$~\cite{Heatlie:1990kg}, $c_A^{(1)}$ has been determined in~\cite{Luscher:1996vw} while estimating $c_A^{(2)}$ is the goal of this work.

-Following~\cite{Luscher:1996sc}, we begin by relating $A_{\mu}^b(n)$ and $P^b(n)$ to the unrenormalized quark mass $m$ by means of the PCAC relation with $\mathcal{O}$ the product of fields located at non-zero distance from site $n$ and from each other.
+Following~\cite{Luscher:1996sc}, we begin by relating $A_{\mu}^b(n)$ and $P^b(n)$ to the unrenormalized PCAC quark mass $m$ by means of the PCAC relation with $\mathcal{O}$ the product of fields located at non-zero distance from site $n$ and from each other.
 Then, we set $\mathcal{O}$ to be with the constraint $n'_0=n''_0=0$ and with being $\rho(\vec{n})$ and $\bar{\rho}(\vec{n})$ the fields introduced in Eqs.(\ref{DirF1})(\ref{DirF2}).

-After defining the correlators $f_A(n)$ and $f_P(n)$ as again with the constraint $n'_0=n''_0=0$, the unimproved quark mass $m$ in Eq.(\ref{PCAC}) is given by Noting that, just like $S_G$, both $P^b(n)$ and the operator $\mathcal{O}$ in Eq.(\ref{OP}) are already $\emph{O}(a)-$improved~\cite{Luscher:1996sc} and recalling Eq.(\ref{conA}), the $\emph{O}(a)-$improved quark mass $m_{imp}$ is given by provided that the irrelevant term in Eq.(\ref{clover}) is also added to $S_F$ and that both $c_A$ and $c_{SW}$ are correctly set.
+After defining the correlators $f_A(n)$ and $f_P(n)$ as again with the constraint $n'_0=n''_0=0$, the unimproved bare PCAC quark mass $m$ in Eq.(\ref{PCAC}) is given by Noting that $P^b(n)$ is already $\emph{O}(a)-$improved~\cite{Luscher:1996sc} and recalling Eq.(\ref{conA}), the $\emph{O}(a)-$improved bare PCAC quark mass $m_{imp}$ is given by provided that the irrelevant term in Eq.(\ref{clover}) is also added to $S_F$ and that both $c_A$ and $c_{SW}$ are correctly set.

 The last observation gives us a prescription to determine the improvement coefficients.
-Before explaining why, it is worth recalling that any quantity computed on the lattice is dimensionless until the lattice spacing is determined through scale setting.
-However, the NSPT practice detailed in the next section is such that any reference to $a$ is purely formal in this study: consequently, any observable being measured in the NSPT framework eventually remains dimensionless.
+Before explaining why, it is worth recalling that, in order to study the continuum limit of a given observable to monitor $\emph{O}(a)$ effects, such an observable must necessarily be a meaningful dimensionless quantity.
+In this respect, the most straightforward observable that can be built in the present case is given by the product of the lattice extent $L_S$ times the \emph{renormalized} improved PCAC quark mass $m_R$, where

+$Z_A$ and $Z_P$ being the renormalization constants of the isovector axial current and density respectively.
+However, it is possible to show explicitly up to 2-loop order that the multiplicative renormalization of the PCAC quark mass as well as the renormalization of the gauge coupling can eventually be omitted for our purposes, as they only introduce $\emph{O}(a^2)$ corrections.
+This provided of course that the bare quark mass $m_0$ in Eq.(\ref{SF}) is adjusted to its critical value and that $c_A$ is properly set up to 1-loop order.
+In other words, if such a setup holds, $c_A$ can be determined up to the second loop by studying the behaviour of the product of the \emph{unrenormalized} improved PCAC quark mass $m_{imp}$ times $L_S$.